Chicago DUI Attorney & Criminal Lawyer

 In Illinois, whenever a person is convicted of a DUI their driving privileges are automatically revoked.
 The revocation is indefinite, and the person cannot legally drive until they have received driving relief from the Illinois Secretary of State.
 The penalties for driving while suspended or revoked are harsh!

 In order to obtain driving relief from the Illinois Secretary of State a person must apply for and participate in a driver’s license reinstatement hearing before the Illinois Secretary of State.
 Secretary of State hearings are held under complex and often confusing state statutes and administrative rules.
 Unlike a criminal prosecution, the person applying for driving relief has the burden of proof, not the government.
 The applicant must prove to the Secretary of State by clear and convincing evidence that they should receive driving relief.
 Stephen J. Feldman is an experienced and knowledgeable attorney who has the ability to guide you through the process of getting your driver’s license reinstated in Illinois.
+We work with one of Chicago’s top drivers license reinstatement lawyers, Michael R. Johnson.
+Learn more about about his practice here.

 Contact Stephen J. Feldman today to start the process of getting your Illinois drivers license reinstated.